Spherical tokamak: Basic fusion physics

 The basic idea behind fusion is to force two suitable atoms close enough together that the strong force pulls them together to make a single larger atom.
 This process releases a considerable amount of binding energy, typically in the form of high-speed subatomic particles like neutrons or beta particles.
 However, these same fuel atoms also experience the electromagnetic force pushing them apart.
 In order for them to fuse, they must be pressed together with enough energy to overcome this coulomb barrier.

 The simplest way to do this is to heat the fuel to very high temperatures, and allow the Maxwell–Boltzmann distribution to produce a number of very high-energy atoms within a larger, cooler mix.
 For the fusion to occur, the higher speed atoms have to meet, and in the random distribution that will take time.
 The time will be reduced by increasing the temperature, which increases the number of high-speed particles in the mix, or by increasing the pressure, which keeps them closer together.
 The product of temperature, pressure and time produces the expected rate of fusion events, the so-called fusion triple product.
 To be useful as a net energy exporter, the triple product has to meet a certain minimum condition, the Lawson criterion.

 In practical terms, the required temperatures are on the order of 100 million degrees.
 This leads to problems with the two other terms; confining the fuel at a high enough pressure and for a long enough time is well beyond the capabilities of any known material.
 However, at these temperatures the fuel is in the form of an electrically conductive plasma, which leads to a number of potential confinement solutions using magnetic or electrical fields.
 Most fusion devices use variations of these techniques.

 Tokamaks are the most researched approach within the larger group of magnetic fusion energy (MFE) designs.
 They attempt to confine a plasma using powerful magnetic fields.
 Tokamaks confine their fuel at low pressure (around 1/millionth of atmospheric) but high temperatures (150 million Celsius), and attempt to keep those conditions stable for ever-increasing times on the order of seconds to minutes.
 Doing so, however, requires massive amount of power in the magnetic system, and any way to reduce this improves the overall energy efficiency of the system.

 Energy balance

 Ideally, the energy needed to heat the fuel would be made up by the energy released from the reactions, keeping the cycle going.
 Anything over and above this amount could be used for power generation.
 This leads to the concept of the Lawson criterion, which delineates the conditions needed to produce net power.

 When the fusion fuel is heated, it will naturally lose energy through a number of processes.
-These are generally related to radiating terms like blackbody radiation, and conduction terms, where the physical interaction with the surrounding carries energy out of the plasma.
+These are generally related to radiating terms like blackbody radiation, and conduction terms, where the physical interaction with the surroundings carries energy out of the plasma.
 The resulting energy balance for any fusion power device, using a hot plasma, is shown below.